vjlab/resources/README.md

  - [Models of DNA substitution](https://en.wikipedia.org/wiki/Models_of_DNA_evolution), from Wikipedia.

 ### Programming
 Having a good grasp on how to read, if not write, code is helpful, but not essential (though this is expected to change in future).
+Of all the items on this list, programming is the easiest to learn; preteens and teenagers learn it all the time in their regular school work.
  - Python, or R to start off.
 IMO, Python is superior to R in every way except for plotting.
 The Youtube channel [thenewboston](https://www.youtube.com/watch?v=HBxCHonP6Ro&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_) is a good place to start.
  - Github
  - Bash terminal, and Linux/Mac OS organization.
 This is not as easy to pick up by yourself (but it's still not that hard).